Water Saving Irrigation: 2026 Guide for West Texas Homes

 Smart Technology: Your System’s Brain

-Modern technology is a key component of water saving irrigation, transforming sprinkler systems from simple timers into intelligent, responsive networks that can achieve incredible water savings.
+Modern technology is a key component of water saving irrigation, transforming sprinkler systems from simple timers into intelligent, responsive networks.

 What is a Smart Irrigation Controller?